 The first book gives an account of over 100 sites on Van Isle and adjacent islands with general maps.
 The second is about fossils.
 The third is about the 119 public access points to ocean beaches from Victoria to Campbell River, while the last is the magazine supported by the BC Lapidary Society which has articles about rock hunting events and things you can do with your rock samples.

 As well, being a member of our rock club entitles you to attend any rock hunting excursion with the BCLS.
 They publish a list of rock hunting trips to BC coastal and interior areas for a wide variety rocks.
-Our Parksville club has Jim MacKinnon as our field scout and he arranges field trips to a variety of beaches, river gravel bars, old mine sites and roadside locations.
+Our Parksville club has a team that is our field scout and we arrange field trips to a variety of beaches, river gravel bars, old mine sites and roadside locations.
 Usually the second Sunday of each month from January to June and then again from September to November a field trip take members to potential sites.
-Jim announces to those members on the distribution list and sometimes on the club’s activity webpage, details of where to meet and what you might find on the rock hunting adventures.
-Jim also provides rock and mineral identification kits for a small fee.
+To those members on the distribution list and sometimes on the club’s activity webpage, details of where to meet and what you might find on the rock hunting adventures.
+We also provide rock and mineral identification kits for a small fee.

 There are two rock shops on Vancouver Island; Eagle Gems in Courtney and The RockHound Shop in Victoria.
 Each carries a limited supply of raw rocks and lapidary equipment and supplies.
 Other mainland shops in Greater Vancouver include: Burnaby Mountain Gems, Capiliano Rock and Gems and The Happy Prospector in Agassiz.
 As well, each year beginning in March there are Rock and Gem Shows where both finished and raw rock may be purchased from club vendors in Port Alberni, Victoria, Courtney and Parksville (April) Campbell River (June).
 The Big Rock and Gem show for BC is held in April in Abbotsford.
 Our club may be organizing transportation to the BC show in 2018.